What is Tobacco 21?

 Why is Tobacco 21 important?

-While youth cigarette use has decreased dramatically over the last two decades, youth are now trying and using electronic cigarettes and other vaping products at unprecedented rates-leading to a new generation on Nevadans that are at risk for nicotine addiction.
+While youth cigarette use has decreased dramatically over the last two decades, youth are now trying and using electronic vaping products at unprecedented rates-leading to a new generation on Nevadans that are at risk for nicotine addiction.

-Today, more than 1 in 5 (21.4%) Nevada high school students report using tobacco products-including electronic cigarettes, cigarettes, cigars, or chew.
+Today, more than 1 in 5 (21.4%) Nevada high school students report using tobacco products-including electronic vaping products, cigarettes, cigars, or chew.4

 Are there resources for retailers that sell tobacco products to help them comply with the law?

-Retail owners, managers, and employees are encouraged to take the FREE online tobacco merchant training at ResponsibleTobaccoNevada (NV)*.
-Responsible Tobacco NV is a resource to help educate merchants about the current laws and regulations and to ensure proper training of staff members in regards to selling tobacco products.
+Retail owners, managers, and employees are encouraged to take the FREE online tobacco merchant training at ResponsibleTobaccoNevada (NV).
+Responsible Tobacco NV is a resource to help educate merchants about the current laws and regulations and to ensure proper training of staff members that sell tobacco products.

 - An overview of federal and state tobacco laws